malte70/flyingpaste/README.md

 Please note that you have to be in the directory containing the \*.tpl-files, otherwise, Flying Paste wouldn't be able to find them.

+### Run using Apache's mod_wsgi
+A sample configuration is included in the source as ```apache.conf-example```.
+Modify it for your needs, activate mod_wsgi and restart your Apache server.
+You're done!

 Homepage and source code repository
 -----------------------------------